 As night fell Antonio waited outside of his manor with his strongest horse, upon which two chests were strapped.
 The gold was nestled amongst a few of his mother's dresses, which would hopefully deter thieves.
 The caravan was going to set off at nightfall, it would be safer that way.

 The bell in the cathedral tolled Dong!
 Dong!
 Dong!
 Dong!
 Dong!
 Dong!
 Dong!
 Dong!
 Dong!
 Dong!
 Right on schedule, a lone horseman on a black horse appeared at the gate.
-Antonio whistled and his guard, five men on horseback with supplies packed on their horses, trotted from around the corner of the house.
+Antonio whistled and his guard, ten men on horseback with supplies packed on their horses, trotted from around the corner of the house.
 The lone horseman galloped up and as he skidded to a halt in front of Antonio, he threw back his hood and Bassanio's blond curls tumbled out.

 Antonio met his friend's gaze briefly but looked away as memory of their kiss flooded his mind.
 His cheeks were hot and even though the night was cool his palms were sweaty.